 “Paola is extremely studious and motivated,” said Ellis.
 “Even though she was the newcomer to our class, she reaches out and helps the others however she can.”

 Maria wreaked her havoc in Toa Baja on September 19th and 20th.
 The following week, students at Lincoln were fundraising for the Salvation Army to help with hurricane relief.
-Otherwise, it was a typically busy fall week, full of golf and swimming meets, volleyball matches, band practice, etc. They didn’t know they would soon feel the force of those 150+ mph winds in the person of a new student blown all this way.
+Otherwise, it was a typically busy fall week, full of golf and swimming meets, volleyball matches, band practice, etc. They didn’t know they would soon feel the force of those 150+ mph winds in the person of a new student blown all the way to Des Moines.

-“I am going to become a DEA agent and make the world a better place,” she said, with Ellis acting as interpreter.
+“I am going to become a DEA (Drug Enforcement Agency) agent and make the world a better place,” she said, with Ellis acting as interpreter.
 “I want to fight evil.”

 In the month since she arrived, Paola marked her 16th birthday.
 She’s certainly had sweeter ones, but this one did not go uncelebrated in her home away from home.
 When she told us about it through Ellis, the two shared a laugh over a mistranslation.